ltsp/ltsp.org/docs/installation/index.md

-In the virtual machine and chroot cases, you're supposed to install the ltsp package to the image, by adding the LTSP PPA and running `apt install ltsp epoptes-client`, without specifying any other services.
+In the virtual machine and chroot cases, you're supposed to install the ltsp package to the image, by adding the LTSP PPA and running `apt install --install-recommends ltsp epoptes-client`, without specifying any other services.
 When the image is ready, to export it in _squashfs_ format and make it available to the clients over NFS, run the following commands.